Why You Need Interactive Content For Your Mobile Marketing Strategy

 Calculators prove equally effective when it comes to targeting.
-When VenturePact, a SaaS firm created the mobile app cost calculator, they designed the questions in a way that they can collect the following information about their prospects – their location, their budget, the technologies they use etc. This helped in not only tweaking their marketing campaigns, but also package their services better.
-And as a by product, they also ended up generating more than 11K leads from it.
+When VenturePact, a SaaS firm created the mobile app cost calculator, they designed the questions in a way that they can collect the following information about their prospects – their location, their budget, the technologies they use, etc. This helped in not only tweaking their marketing campaigns but also packaging their services better.
+And as a by-product, they also ended up generating more than 11K leads from it.

 As the mobile landscape changes rapidly, marketers must upgrade their strategies to meet the changing consumer demands.
-And personalization being the number one factor that defines brand loyalty for consumers today, using interactive content as a part of your mobile strategy makes complete sense.
+And personalization is the number one factor defining brand loyalty for consumers today, so using interactive content as a part of your mobile strategy makes complete sense.

 Get started with interactive content right away!